- Things You Should Know

 - Print Specs

-These uncoated rack cards offer the advantage of a smooth surface that can be written on with a pen, pencil, marker and can even be ink stamped without running the risk of smudging.
+When you are looking for a natural matte finish for your rack cards at a very affordable price, 14pt uncoated card stock is the right choice.
+Offset printed in full colour on one or both sides, these uncoated 14pt rack cards have a smooth surface that can be written on with a pen, pencil, marker and can even be ink stamped without running the risk of smudging.

 Can Uncoated Cards Have Frayed Edges?

 It is common to see "frayed / rough edges" on uncoated stocks, especially with ink coverage that extends to the edge of the cards.
 When a stock is not coated the fibres can break loose when trimmed.
 Choosing a coated or laminated card will help avoid this issue.